-The issue of the Fundraise Shares will raise net proceeds of approximately £[●] million receivable by the Company.
+The issue of the Fundraise Shares will raise net proceeds of approximately £3.06 million.

 The Board intends to use the net proceeds from the Fundraise to take the Colle Santo Asset from EIA approval to FID, which is expected in mid 2026.
-The costs to be incurred by LNEnergy to get from EIA approval to FID is estimated at up to £2 million, including satisfaction of payables, costs associated with well monitoring, well integrity and services, land acquisition and technical, advisory and legal and employee costs.
+The costs to be incurred by LNEnergy to get from EIA approval to FID is estimated at up to £2.0 million at the project level, including satisfaction of payables, costs associated with well monitoring, well integrity and services, land acquisition and technical, advisory and legal and employee costs.